One of the most important questions in life is where to spend your time, talent, and treasure.

 Select a craft that is not governed by rules that can be easily automated by machines.

-Commit to learning, adapting and mastering your craft each day throughout your lifetime – your livelihood depends on this.
+Commit to learning, adapting, and mastering your craft each day throughout your lifetime – your livelihood depends on this.

 5. Target a venture that is within your control.

-You have reached this point because you have something that is valuable that people or companies are willing to pay for, have been able to sustain that over time and continue to do it because you love spending time on it.
+You have reached this point because you have something that is valuable that people or companies are willing to pay for, have been able to sustain over time, and continue to do it because you love spending time on it.
 Now is the time to flex your career muscles to experience freedom on your terms.